Edofo/movie-recommendation-system/README.md

 1. Collaborative filtering based on a utility matrix
 2. Content-based recommendation with TF-IDF

+The system is evaluated using several offline metrics to assess recommendation quality.

 ## Project Structure

 The project is organized into several modules for better separation of concerns: